PrahasithTR/AiBot/README.md

-This a sample code for Ai voice recognition bot Libraries Required (Windows): pip install PyAudio - for python to play record audio pip install pyttsx3-  to convert text to speech. pip install speechRecognition- to take commands
+This a sample code for Ai voice recognition bot Libraries Required (Windows):
+1.pip install PyAudio - for python to play record audio 2.pip install pyttsx3-  to convert text to speech.
+3.pip install speechRecognition- to take commands

 Tasks perfomed: